sbb-design-systems/lyne-components/src/components/sbb-toast/readme.md

 Mandatory: the message that will be displayed.
 Long messages use multiple lines (no ellipsis).
 </br> Default: `null`.
 ###### timeout
 Optional: how long (in ms) the toast will be displayed.
-If 0, it will never be dismissed.
+If 0, it will never be automatically dismissed.
 </br> Default: `6000`.
 ###### icon
-TBD waiting for sbb-icon
+Optional: the toast can display an icon before the message.
+This can be done in two ways:
-###### iconTemplate
+- directly passing the SVG element to render;
-TBD waiting for sbb-icon
+- passing an appropriate `name` (string) for the [sbb-icon component](../sbb-icon/readme.md).
 ###### action
 Optional: the toast can display an action item.
 - Link button (see `InterfaceToastLink`): on click, the defined page will be open in a new tab, then the toast will be dismissed.